smartrent/elixir-styler/docs/credo.md

-### Credo Rules Styler Replaces
+### Credo Rules Quokka Replaces

-If you're using Credo and Styler, **we recommend disabling these rules in `.credo.exs`** to save on unnecessary checks in CI.
+If you're using Credo and Quokka, **we recommend disabling these rules in `.credo.exs`** to save on unnecessary checks in CI.
-As long as you're running `mix format --check-formatted` in CI, Styler will be enforcing the rules for you, so checking them with Credo is redundant.
+As long as you're running `mix format --check-formatted` in CI, Quokka will be enforcing the rules for you, so checking them with Credo is redundant.

 Disabling the rules means updating your `.credo.exs` depending on your configuration: